 How to do it?

-We tend to follow the experts.
+We tend to follow experts.
 By demonstrating your expertise through certifications, publications or collaborations, you become a reference in your field.

 Exploit this leverage with :

-- In-depth blog articles, conferences or webinars.
+- In-depth blog posts, conferences or webinars.

 - From partnerships with leading figures in your sector.

-Scarcity: create a sense of urgency
+Scarcity: Create a sense of urgency

 Effective examples: